niklak/django-mailgun-mime/README.rst

 Quick start
 -----------
-1. Make an account at Mailgun;
+1. Create an account at `Mailgun <https://mailgun.com/signup>`_ ;
 2. Set up correctly Mailgun`s records at your DNS provider.
-(Just follow for the Mailgun instruction);
+(Just follow the Mailgun instructions);
 3. Wait until Mailgun will check and approve your settings;
 4. If you fail go back to point 2;
-5. Set up at yours project settings these variables:
+5. Set up following variables at yours project settings:

 .. code-block:: python